Well Tank Troubleshooting: Fix Well Pump & Well Pressure Tank Problems

 While this is a simple fix, we recommend letting a professional take care of it since making the wrong move could be dangerous.

-Peek at the Air Valve for Leaks or Pressure Drops
+Peek at the Air Valve for Leaks, Pressure Drops, or Issues with Water Pressure Inside

 On each well tank resides an air valve.
 This piece allows air into the tank when connected to a compressed air can or attached to a standard tire pump.
 However, if it’s leaking water or air, you could be causing the trouble you’re facing with your well tank.
 Check for any leaks or pressure drops.